The Ultimate Glossary

 See also Premium and Risk Exposure.

-Underwriting in insurance refers to the process of assessing and pricing an insurable risk.
+Underwriting in insurance refers to the process of assessing, rating and accepting or rejecting insurance risk.

 Learn more, read the article.